lilygannon/pfda_finalProject_GannonLily/src/proposal.md

   and levels of opacity.
 They will fall quicker than the snow and in one direction down.
 - Game Feature
-	- The screen will open with text reading 'Wellcome to Rain or Snow: for Rain press r and for Snow press s'.
+	- The screen will open with text reading 'Welcome to Rain or Snow: for Rain press r and for Snow press s'.
 Pressing the 'r' will call and play the rainfall animation and pressing the 's' will call and play the snowfall animation.